lissom/mlightning/README.md

 mlightning is a tool designed to quick load data into sharded clusters.

-Written in C++, it requires the follow to compile:
+Written in C++, it requires the following to compile:
 * C++11 support
 * mongo-cxx-driver using the legacy branch, -std=c++11 is required.
 * boost - program options, system, regex, thread, chrono and filesystem.
 Boost 1.55+ in known to work, earlier versions may